h-livv/transformer-numpy/README.md

 One more LayerNorm is implemented after the last block, then a single vocab head.
 Residuals live in the block.

-Training samples random windows of length `context_length`.
-Generation only scores the last window so positions match training.
-Optimizer is plain SGD.
+Training samples random windows of length `context_length`, then generation only scores the last window so positions match training.

 ## From Scratch